grafana/loki/docs/sources/clients/promtail/configuration.md

 ### Available Labels

 When Promtail receives Azure Event Hubs messages, various internal labels are made available for [relabeling](#relabel_configs).
-This depends on the subscription type chosen.

 **Available Labels:**

-- `__azure_event_hub_category`: The log category of the event.
+- `__azure_event_hub_category`: The log category of the message when a message is an application log.

 The list of labels below are discovered because of consuming Kafka interface of Event Hubs: